Crazz-Zaac/biztrack/README.md

 ```
 - For backend
     - `cd backend`
+    - `npm install` - to ensure all the dependencies are installed on your system
     - Then run: `npx nodemon`
     - And then visit: [localhost](https://localhost:4000)

 - For frontend
     - `cd frontend/biztrack`
+    - `npm install` - to ensure all the dependencies are installed on your system
     - Then run: `npm run dev`
     - And then visit: [localhost](http://localhost:5173/)